tiernan-oneill/MasterProject/geant4/analysis/README.md

 ### other

- Included are two data sets.
+ Included are two data sets, both taken from https://arxiv.org/abs/2301.09307.
 A data set of isotope yields from FLUKA is used for normalizing our isotope energy spectra.
 A data file contains rough y-values of the total visible energy spectrum of the KLG4 build, to be used in the final graph.